tldr-pages/tldr/pages/common/p7zip.md

 # p7zip

-> Wrapper on 7-Zip file archiver with high compression ratio.
+> Wrapper of 7-Zip file archiver with high compression ratio.
 > Internally executes either 7za or 7zr command.

 - Archive a file, replacing it with a 7zipped compressed version: